 Free Pre-Tour Accommodation & Airport Transfer Find out more

 The Cape Town to Kenya via Vic Falls Family Safari explores a host of African countries making the journey of a lifetime.

 Experience South Africa, visiting Cape Town, the Cederberg Mountains, Namaqualand and the Gariep River.
 See the Fish River Canyon, explore the ancient Namib Desert, coastal Swakopmund, strange Damaraland and game-rich Etosha National Park in Namibia.

 Overnight in Windhoek, then cross into Botswana to go camping in the wild Okavango Delta and Chobe National Park, before witnessing the wonder Victoria Falls in Zimbabwe.
 Enjoy more game viewing in Chobe, before stopping in Livingstone at Vic Falls, and encountering wildlife in the beautiful South Luangwa National Park of Zambia.
 Cross into Malawi where we travel along the scenic shores of Lake Malawi before meeting the East Coast of Africa in Tanzania.
-Take an optional beach trip to Zanzibar Islands discovering the exotic spices, diverse cultures and sand shores.
+Take a relaxing beach trip to Zanzibar Islands discovering the exotic spices, diverse cultures and sandy shores.

 During this trip you are likely to come across activities that encourage tourists to participate in lion, elephant or other wildlife interaction.
 This includes walking with lions, riding elephants and any other tourist operation putting travellers in close contact with animals that would normally live wild and separate from human contact.

 We absolutely do not encourage or endorse this type of wildlife interaction operation.
 For more information on why this is not good for Africa's wild animals, please see our detailed blog post on the subject.

 This budget family safari starts in Cape Town, South Africa.
 Cape Town is one of the most beautiful cities in the world and the most popular city destination in the country.